l7mp/stunner/examples/kurento-one2one-call/README.md

 The demo contains a fully featured WebRTC application server, developed using the express framework for Node.js, and the standard Kurento media server for exchanging audio/video media between the caller and the callee.
-Both the application server and the media server are expected to be reachable via a public routable IP address (in the case of the [demo](https://doc-kurento.readthedocs.io/en/stable/tutorials/node/tutorial-one2one.html) this was the `localhost`).
+In the original demo, both the application server and the media server are expected to be reachable via a public routable IP address (in the case of the [demo](https://doc-kurento.readthedocs.io/en/stable/tutorials/node/tutorial-one2one.html) this was the `localhost`).

 This demo was adopted here for using with STUNner, so that it can be installed into a standard Kubernetes cluster.

 In this demo you will learn the following steps to:
-* integrate an application server to be used with STUNner,
+* integrate a typical WebRTC application server to be used with STUNner,
-* deploy the modified application server into a Kubernetes cluster behind STUNner,
+* deploy the modified application server into a Kubernetes,
-* deploy the Kurento media server into Kubernetes,
+* deploy the Kurento media server into Kubernetes behind STUNner,
 * secure a STUNner deployment, and
 * scale a standard WebRTC workload using Kubernetes and STUNner.